barthemius/barthemius.github.io/index.md

 # Selected projects in data science, machine learning and physics

-Hereby I present projects (commercial or research) I have done in a form of short case studies - a glimpse of my professional experience.
+Here I present projects (commercial or research) I have done in a form of short case studies - a glimpse of my professional experience.

 <br><br>

-## Ultra-wide band localisation
+## Ultra-wide band localization

 ### Background

-Indoor localisation systems are an important part of modern technology, as they allow to track people, vehicles, assets and many more inside buildings, where GPS signal is unavailable.
-There is no a single solution on the market, as each deployment is different and must be consulted with client’s needs and the building in question iteslf.
+Indoor localization systems are an important part of modern technology, as they allow to track people, vehicles, assets and many more inside buildings, where GPS signal is unavailable.
+There is not a single solution on the market, as each deployment is different and must be consulted with client’s needs and the building in question itself.

-In this case, a medium-sized industrial client sought a solution which would allow tracking of forklifts and assets in a warehouse.
-The transmitters and anchors using UWB were proposed for this solution.
+In this case, a medium-sized industrial client sought a solution that would allow tracking of forklifts and assets in a warehouse.
+The transmitters and anchors using UWB were proposed for this purpose.
 My duty was to prepare algorithms which localise the transmitter given distances between it and a set of anchors placed in the building.

 ### Methods